kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - The upstream path requires a non-default Kubernetes feature gate in 1.37.
-- Each replica (and each role leaf or CPG in later modes) adds scheduling objects, and revision-specific names increase that count during surge.
+- Each replica (and each role leaf or CPG in later modes) adds scheduling objects, and revision-qualified objects increase that count during surge.
 - Supporting both upstream and third-party providers increases validation and test complexity.
 - Embedding alpha building-block types means the LWS alpha API may need to